clelidm/MinCompSpin_Greedy/README.md

 ## Output and format of the returned MCMs:

- - **Output:** The log returned when running the greedy code on the example datasets can be found in the `OUTPUT` folder.
+ - **Terminal Output:** We provided, in the `OUTPUT` folder, the LOGS returned when running the greedy code on the example datasets.

  - **Interpreting the printed MCM:**  How to read the printed MCM in the original and in the new basis?